Coaxing secrets from drifting art

 Chinese officials, it says, had initially granted the British a concession to build a hospital.
 As the walls rose and portholes were cut, the Chinese discovered the true intent behind the construction.

+The officials realized the building was secretly being constructed as a powerful fortified position.
 "They at once canceled the concession and indignantly asked 'Sick man yami guns?' or literally — 'Do sick men eat guns?'
 The fort was never completed," Alex P. Roache, the buyer's descendant, wrote in the note.

-"That was a huge shock to me," he says, describing the visceral pain of scrolling through archive after archive of dramatic scenes of "Chinese wooden ships being blown apart by British ships", only to find the works attributed, again and again, to the British side.
+"That was a huge shock to me," he says, describing the visceral pain of scrolling through archive after archive of dramatic scenes of "Chinese wooden ships being blown apart by British ships," only to find the works attributed, again and again, to the British side.

 The collector as detective

+"Even then, I wanted to be a detective," he says.
 That instinct never left him.
-In 1990, after graduating from the postgraduate program at the Harbin Institute of Technology in the capital of Northeast China's Heilongjiang province, Kuang began to apply what he called "engineering optimization plus philosophy plus criminal investigation principles" to solve "millennium cold cases" in art history.
+In 1990, after graduating from the postgraduate program in electrical engineering at the Harbin Institute of Technology, Kuang began to apply what he called "engineering optimization plus philosophy plus criminal investigation principles" to solve "millennium cold cases" in art history.

 Lacking traditional art history credentials, Kuang embraces his status as an "outlaw", which he believes gives him the freedom to take intellectual risks.